 The Constitution of the Order is based on similar organisational patterns of UGLE and the women only Lodges in England.
 The Craft of the Order being the most important Masonic degrees.
 We perform in similar drama rituals, the first degree which is the Initiation of Candidates, the second degree of what is known as Fellow Craft, or the journeyman, and the third degree being the highest in Craft masonry.
 Our Lodges have the same offices as the above mentioned Orders and the Installation of Rulers is performed under the ancient ceremony of an Installation Degree.

 Our members take part in Masonic research forums held at various Institutes as well as Universities.
 They also belong to Luncheon Clubs which meet Masons from differing Orders and Obediences.
 A very important part of Masonic work carried out in the name of charity by individual members and by Lodges.
 Charity in this Order is also importantly considered as caring and concern for their families and for each other.

-This will replace our quarterly newsletter.
-It will be produced both in the form of a glossy magazine and an on-
+This is being published alongside our quarterly newsletter.
+It is produced both in the form of a glossy magazine and an on-

-Click on the cover above to read the first issue of the magazine in our on-
+Click on the cover above to read the current issue of the magazine in our on-